ctindel/dynamodb-monitoring/README.md

 A docker image file is included which allows you to easily deploy the samples into your own account without having to install any prerequisites besides the docker toolchain.

+### Lambda Function Environment Variables

+The lambda function accepts a number of environment variables for overriding default settings.
+These are:

+* CLOUDWATCH_CUSTOM_NAMESPACE - By default the lambda function will publish metrics to the "Custom_DynamoDB" namespace.
+If you'd like to change it, set the CLOUDWATCH_CUSTOM_NAMESPACE environment variable
+* DYNAMODB_ACCOUNT_TABLE_LIMIT - By default the lambda function will assume your DynamoDB Account Table Limit is 256.
+There is no API call to determine your account table limit, so if you've asked AWS to increase this limit for your account you must set the DYNAMODB_ACCOUNT_TABLE_LIMIT to that value for the lambda function to calculate the AccountTableLimitPct custom metric properly.

 ### Installing

 All the following commands assume you've installed docker on your system and have exported the AWS environment variables.